-Security Entities (SE) are characterized by executing in a narrowly defined security function, and having a role defined for them in a digital certificate with which they are associated.
-The seven defined SE(s) are as follows (these are developed more fully in Section 9.4 Theater Systems Security).
+Security Entities (SE) are characterized by executing a narrowly defined security function, and having a role defined for them in a digital certificate with which they are associated.
+The seven defined SE(s) are as follows (these are developed more fully in Section 9.4 Theater System Security).

 - Screen Management System (SMS) The SMS is not a secure device and therefore is not trusted to handle Security Data (keys).
 The SMS is trusted to send/receive commands to/from the auditorium SM, such as those required to prepare an equipment suite for playback. - 2.
-Security Manager (SM) Responsible for Security Data (keys) and Digital Rights Management within a defined sphere of control (see Section 9.6.2 "Trust" and the Trusted Device List (TDL)) - 3.
-Media Decryptor (MD) Transforms encrypted (image, sound, etc.) content to its original plaintext form - 4.
-Link Encryptor (LE) Encrypts content transmission over links between physical devices in exhibition - 5.
-Link Decryptor (LD) Decrypts content encrypted by a Link Encryptor (LE) - 6.
-Forensic Marker (FM) Inserts markings (data indicating time, date and location of playback) in both image and audio essence in realtime at time of playback (i.e., a fingerprint or watermark inserter)
+Security Manager (SM) Responsible for Security Data (keys) and Digital Rights Management within a defined sphere of control (see Section 9.4.3.5 Functions of the Security Manager (SM), items 7 and 9c). - 3.
+Media Decryptor (MD) Transforms encrypted (image, sound, etc.) content to its original plaintext form. - 4.
+Link Encryptor (LE) Encrypts content transmission over links between physical devices in exhibition. - 5.
+Link Decryptor (LD) Decrypts content encrypted by a Link Encryptor (LE). - Forensic Marker (FM) Inserts markings (data indicating time, date and location of playback) in both image and audio essence in realtime at time of playback (i.e., a fingerprint or watermark inserter).